rekpero/DaoFatherBot/README.md

   - `!dao` Gives link to the DAO.
   - `!newpoposal` Gives a link to create new proposal.
   - `!newtransaction` Gives a link to create deposit or withdraw from DAO.
+## Instructions to run the project
+If you want to have your own instance of bot, you can follow these instructions
+* Run with docker
+  - Add a firebase config file in `bot-app/src` with name `firebase-config.json` and make sure you have firestore enabled.
+  - Add your telegram access token in `bot-app/src/TelegramBot/config.json` and discord access token in `bot-app/src/DiscordBot`.
+  - For first run build the project with `docker-compose up --build`
+  - For consequent runs you can simply run it with `docker-compose up`
+* Run with yarn, follow the given commands
+  - Add your telegram access token in `bot-app/src/TelegramBot/config.json` and discord access token in `bot-app/src/DiscordBot`.
+  - Add a firebase config file in `bot-app/src` with name `firebase-config.json` and make sure you have firestore enabled.
+  - `cd bot-app`
+  - `npm install`
+  - `npm install yarn -g`
+  - `npm run dev`

 ## Project Team
 1. Mitrasish Mukherjee
     * Github - https://github.com/rekpero